Teaching Your Models to Understand Code via Focal Preference Alignment: Framework

-We synthesize 104k instruction data through iterative refinement and implement several measures to ensure the quality of the synthesized data.
-In particular, we apply rule-based filtering to remove trivial or uninformative samples, including: (i) \( D^- \) consists only of comments; (ii) \( D^- \) exceeds 20 lines; (iii) \( y^+ \) or \( y^- \) exceeds 2048 tokens; and (iv) Samples where the abstract syntax tree (AST) of \( y^+ \) and \( y^- \) are identical.
+\textbf{Quality Control for Preference Pairs.} We initially synthesize 104k instruction data points through iterative refinement.
+To further ensure data quality, we implement several filtering measures.
+Specifically, rule-based filtering is applied to remove trivial or uninformative samples, such as those where: (i) \( D^- \) consists only of comments; (ii) \( D^- \) exceeds 20 lines; (iii) \( y^+ \) or \( y^- \) exceeds 2048 tokens; and (iv) Samples where the abstract syntax tree (AST) of \( y^+ \) and \( y^- \) are identical.

-After applying these filters, 84k samples remained.
-Next, for each sample, we employ the LLM-as-a-judge methodology using GPT-4o to assess whether there is a significant logical difference between \( y^+ \) and \( y^- \).
+The application of these filters reduced the dataset to 84k samples.
+In the next stage, we utilized GPT-4o as an LLM-judge to assess whether a significant logical distinction existed between \( y^+ \) and \( y^- \).
 We further filter out pairs where the differences are limited to code formatting, comments, variable names, whitespace, or blank lines.
 These efforts ensure that the selected and rejected samples reflect key functional differences.
-The final dataset consists of 59,302 samples, ready for preference-based alignment training.
+The final dataset, consisting of 59k samples, is thus prepared for preference-based alignment training.